Optimizing Perforator Selection: A Comprehensive, Multivariate Analysis of Fat Necrosis and Abdominal Morbidity in DIEP Flap Breast Reconstruction

 UT Southwestern Plastic Surgery, Dallas, TX, USA.

-RESULTS – 409 total DIEAP flaps were included with an average 18.5-month follow-up: 14.4% had fat necrosis, 21.2% had a minor or major abdominal wound, and 6% had an abdominal bulge or hernia.
+Results: 409 total DIEA perforator flaps were included in our statistical analysis.
+14.4% had flap fat necrosis, 21.3% had an abdominal wound or complication, and 6% had an abdominal bulge or hernia.

 Back to 2018 Program